Part-Time Students:Benefit from MPTAAS Without Income Issues

 Even though there are income restrictions, MPTAAS still offers valuable benefits for students with part-time jobs:

-Subsidized travel expenses make commuting easier.
+Subsidized travel expenses to ease commuting costs.

-Financial support for books and materials.
+Financial support for books, materials, and academic resources.

 Other Financial Aid Options for Part-Time Students